parikshitdeshmukh/Resume/README.md

 # Resume

-My Resume Full Stack JAVA Developer with Machine Learning skills
+  [**My Resume as a Full Stack JAVA Developer with handson experience in Machine Learning and Deep Learning] (